An Oil Centrifuge is a continuous process centrifuge machine capable of continuously separating Water and Sludge from any oil.

 Alfa Laval oil centrifuges are available in different types that are suitable for specific applications.
 The standard, most commonly used centrifuges are listed below.

 Manual clean oil centrifuges incorporate a design where the liquid phases continuously discharge from the centrifuge.
-The centrifuge retains the separated solids in the bowl for manual extraction after stopping the centrifuge.
+After stopping the centrifuge, the centrifuge retains the separated solids in the bowl for manual extraction.

 An oil centrifuge with an automatic self-clean feature does not require manual extraction of the separated sludge.
 The centrifuge bowl design allows the centrifuge to eject the separated sludge while still rotating automatically.